JeffZincatz/zincatz-telegram-bot/README.md

 Developed locally and can be hosted locally in terminal or Docker.

-Currently **not** deployed.
+Currently deployed using school server (lol).
 Previous deployment using Replit and UptimeRobot seized functioning.

-Locally, environment variable configuration is needed using python-dotenv.
+Telegram bot token needs to be set up in environment configuration.

 ## Roadmap
 - Initally planned to utilize Twitter's Developer API.
 However, since Twitter updated its terms of service, it is no longer free to use for such purposes.